Telescopium Herschelii: History

-Notable features
+Stars

-Psi2 Aurigae (also known as 50 Aurigae), with an apparent magnitude of 4.8, was the brightest star in the constellation, Bode assigning it the designation 'a'.
-Located 420 ± 20 light-years distant from earth, it is an orange giant of spectral type K3III.
-Other stars belonging to the constellation include Psi4, Psi5, Psi7, 63, 64, 65 and 66 Aurigae, and Omicron Geminorum.
+ψ2 Aurigae (also known as 50 Aurigae), with an apparent magnitude of 4.8, was the second-brightest star in the constellation, Bode assigning it the designation 'a'.
+Located 420 ± 20 light-years distant from Earth, it is an orange giant of spectral type K3III., although the magnitude 3.60 star θ Geminorum is brighter.
+Other stars belonging to the constellation include ψ4, ψ5, ψ7, ψ8, ψ9, 63, 64, 65 and 66 Aurigae, and o Geminorum.

-Thought to be around 4 billion years old, Psi5 Aurigae is a sunlike star of spectral type G0V that is around 1.07 times as massive as the Sun and 1.18 times as wide.
+Thought to be around 4 billion years old, ψ5 Aurigae is a sunlike star of spectral type G0V that is around 1.07 times as massive as the Sun and 1.18 times as wide.
 It appears to have a circumstellar disk of dust, known as a debris disk.

+List

+This is the list of notable stars in the obsolete constellation Telescopium Herschelii, sorted by decreasing brightness.